-- Cognitive decline was reported in a published, meta-analysis of 20,000 patients with mild-tomoderate AD in randomized, controlled trials1.
-5.5 point average decline over 12 months on ADAS-Cog among study subjects who were administered placebo in randomized, controlled trials. - Cognitive decline was reported in two P3 studies of Biogen's aducanumab in patients with early AD2:

-5.2 point average decline over 18 months on ADAS-Cog among study subjects who were administered placebo in randomized, controlled trials.
+- Cognitive decline was reported in a published, meta-analysis of 20,000 patients with mild-to-moderate AD in randomized, controlled trials1.
+5.5 point decline over 12 months on ADAS-Cog in placebo groups. - Cognitive decline was reported in two P3 studies of Biogen's aducanumab in patients with early AD2: - 5.2 point decline over 18 months on ADAS-Cog in placebo groups.